indiesquidge/idiomatic-redux/README.md

 and while there is still a single top-level *reducer* managing the state of the application, it is convenient to express it as many *reducers* calling each other, each contributing to a part of the *state* tree.

+This pattern is so common that Redux exports a `combineReducers` function who's signature will take a single object argument—which is a mapping between the *state* field names and the *reducers* managing them—and will return the top level *reducer* function.

+> It is a useful convention to always name your *reducers* after the *state*
+> keys they manage.

+Reducer Composition helps scale Redux development because different people on the team can work on different *reducers*, handling the same actions, without running into each other and causing merge conflicts.

+### Useful Conventions

+- If a *reducer* receives an unknown *action*, it should return the current *state*.
+- If a *reducer* receives an undefined *state*, it should return the current *state*.
+- Name your *reducers* after the *state* keys they manage.
+- All *reducers* should take in two arguments: the current state, and an action, even if the *reducer* does not make use of the *state* passed in.